mcglinnlab/website/content/people/samuel-mccauley.md

 ![Sam McCauley](/img/samuel-mccauley.jpg)

 Sam carried out undergraduate research in the lab on longleaf pine forests and the effect of fire.
+He graduated with his BS in Biology with Honors.
-He pursued a PhD at the University of Idaho and now works as a horticulturalist.
+He then pursued a PhD at the University of Idaho and now works as a horticulturalist.

 https://smccau.github.io/